How to Keep Your Eyes Healthy

 Keeping an Eye on Your Baby’s Vision Development

-To be able to differentiate between two key terms may help you recognize the milestones in your infant’s vision development.
-Eyesight is the "physical" ability to see and observe objects and sizes at various distances, while vision refers to a number of "mental" processes involved in the perception and understanding of what we see.
-Knowing this will give you an understanding of the critical role you play in your infant’s early vision development and the importance of participating in as much positive visual interaction with your infant as possible.
-Because vision is actually a learned skill that can be taught through proper stimuli, there are several activities you can engage in with your infant to help his eyesight develop:
+Knowing this, it is easy to see why you play such a critical role in your infant’s early vision development and just how important it is for you to participate in as much positive visual interaction with your infant as possible.
+Because vision is actually a learned skill that can be taught through proper stimuli, there are several activities you can engage in with your infant to help his eyesight develop.

 - At birth, your baby will be limited to seeing distances of eight to fifteen inches away and will be limited to distinguishing between black, white, and gray colors.
 However, your newborn can differentiate between light and dark, detect movement, and observe shapes.
 Stimulate your baby’s brain growth and vision development by playing baby games with him.
 One way to help your baby learn to focus is by playing peek-a-boo or hold a brightly colored object, such as a rattle, in front of his face, moving the object slowly from left to right encouraging visual coordination.

 - For the next one to three months, continue to introduce patterns, textures, and colors.
-Reading books to him full of bright, vibrant colors - preferably reds, oranges, blues, and greens - is perfect for him to begin distinguishing similar color tones.
+Reading books to him full of bright, vibrant colors—preferably reds, oranges, blues, and greens—is perfect for him to begin distinguishing similar color tones.

 - By three to four months of age, your baby should begin to develop depth perception.
 With both the coordination skills and motor development necessary for reaching and grabbing, you can begin challenging his understanding of depth perception.
 To help him, give him plenty of opportunities to reach for things with different textures by placing easy-to-grasp objects in front of him.